 Your choice varies according to who you are.
 During my early days in Chengdu, I preferred not to live with students.
 So I had to refine my search for roommates and apartments based on that.
 Set your standard or ground rules before apartment-hunting.

 2. Talk to other expats.

 Chengdu Living and GoChengdoo are the active expat forums here.
 There are countless WeChat groups as well.
-Join an expat community WeChat group before to moving to Chengdu.
+Join an expat community WeChat group before moving to Chengdu.
 Get insights from long-term expats.

 What is the weather in Chengdu like?

-Since ancient times, Chengdu has been known as “the Abundant Land” owing to its fertile soil, favorable climate, and famous Dujiangyan Irrigation System.
+Since ancient times, Chengdu has been known as “the Abundant Land” owing to its fertile soil, favorable climate, and the famous Dujiangyan Irrigation System.

 But in reality, “Sichuan’s basin” Chengdu is quite cloudy.
 Winter can get very dark and cold.
 Summer can be annoyingly humid.

 Pollution in winter can get hazardous for the sensitive group.
 According to 2016’ data, Chengdu just barely edged out Beijing for the highest PM2.5.
 You should think twice before moving to Chengdu if you have a toddler.
 Take precautions like buying an air purifier, filters, etc. Always check the air quality index (AQI) and wear masks whenever it’s necessary.
 Better safe than sorry.